pwang00/pwang00.github.io/_posts/2025-09-08-fortidctf-guessy.md

 Returning to `ans`, we're asked to submit 7 lines / lists of numbers with the condition that each list contain an even number of elements.
 The lists are then bisected into a left and right half before the aggregated product of the RSA encryptions / Pailler decryptions on our supplied ciphertexts are computed on both, and the results of the encryptions of the left and right halves of each list are printed.

 This bisection logic seems especially promising for further building up our distinguisher, since it encodes positional information about the secret.
-Suppose we were to naively partition our 2048 relevant ciphertexts into chunks of size 2048 // 7 and submitted those across 7 lines--we would expect the server to return 0 on either the first or second encryption on any of the 7 lines returned by the server.
+To give some intuition: suppose we were to naively partition our 2048 relevant ciphertexts into chunks of size 2048 // 7 and submit those across 7 lines--we would expect the server to return 0 on either the first or second encryption on any of the 7 lines returned by the server.
 This would let us bound the index to a certain subinterval of $$ \{0..2047\} $$--not quite good enough to return the secret, but certainly directionally correct approach-wise.

 Can we do better?